1 / 20

 B. Barriers

-C. Baffles
+C. Bulkheads

 Some liquid tanks are divided into several smaller tanks by bulkheads.